Skidz0r2/inovel/FinalPresentation.md

 *   Cloud infrastructure management (AWS/GCP/Azure)
 *   Product development aligned with customer feedback
 *   Quality assurance and testing
+*   Developing a low-code/no-code setup process is our primary technical challenge, as 85% of our target market has fewer than 10 products and limited technical expertise.

 **Marketing & Sales:**
 *   Customer Acquisition Cost (CAC) optimization